Cooking fried rice is easy, tasty, and with a wide margin of error.

-You may wonder why I write such a simple recipe in great detail in this post.
+So, you may wonder why I write about how to fry rice in great detail in this post.

-Most Asian restaurants prepare fried rice with high power stove that generates intense heat, which is essential to produce excellent fried rice.
-However, most people do not have the luxury to have it in your comfy home.
+Most Asian restaurants prepare it with a high-power stove that generates intense heat, which is essential to produce excellent results.
+However, most people do not have the luxury of having it in their comfy home.

-While home stove cannot reproduce the dramatic inferno of wok stove, this post will show you how to dish out the fried rice at par with any Chinese restaurant at home without generating roaring heat in your kitchen
+While a home stove cannot reproduce the dramatic inferno of a wok stove, this post will show you how to dish out the fried rice at par with your favorite Chinese restaurant and Chinese takeout.

-The first part is the video of how to cook the Chinese style fried rice, and the complete recipe.
+- The first part is the video on how to cook Chinese-style fried rice and the complete recipe.

-The second is a collection of ten time-tested fried rice techniques that will transform you into an expert.
+- The second is a collection of ten time-tested techniques that will transform you into an expert.

 Read on …

-Although each recipe is different, there are certain important techniques and tricks that are universal to follow for preparing any fried rice.
-As long as you understand and follow them, you are well on the way to cook up a fantastic dish of fried rice every time
+Although each recipe is different, there are certain important techniques and tricks that are universal.
+As long as you understand and follow them, you are well on the way to cooking up a fantastic dish every time

 1. Use the right type of rice